JoeGosse/marketplace/azure-marketplace-publication-guidelines.md

 Note: if you are using the current Azure Management Portal or PowerShell, Windows Server Images published on September 8, 2014 and later are approved.

-3.3.2.
-Create your Windows VM
+**Create your Windows VM**

 From the Microsoft Azure Portal, you can create your VM based on an approved base image in just a few simple steps.
 The following is an overview of the process.

 1. From the base image page, select Create VM to be directed to the new [Microsoft Azure Portal](https://portal.azure.com).
 2. Log in to the portal with the Microsoft account and password for the Azure subscription you wish to use.
 3. Follow the prompts to create a VM using the base image you have selected.
 At the very least, you will need to provide a host name (name of the computer), username (admin user registered), and password for the VM.
 4. Select the size of the VM to deploy.
-a.
-If you plan to develop the VHD on premises, the size does not matter.
+- If you plan to develop the VHD on premises, the size does not matter.
 Consider using one of the smaller VMs.
-b.
-If you plan to develop the image in Azure, consider using one of the recommended VM sizes for the selected image.
+- If you plan to develop the image in Azure, consider using one of the recommended VM sizes for the selected image.
-c.
-For pricing information, refer to the Recommended Pricing Tier selector displayed on the portal.
+- For pricing information, refer to the Recommended Pricing Tier selector displayed on the portal.
 It will provide the three recommended sizes provided by the publisher.
 (In this case, the publisher is Microsoft.)
 5. Set properties.
-a.
-For quick deployment, you can leave the default values for the properties under Optional Configuration and Resource Group.
+- For quick deployment, you can leave the default values for the properties under Optional Configuration and Resource Group.
-b.
-If desired, under Storage Account, you can select the storage account in which the OS VHD will be stored.
+- If desired, under Storage Account, you can select the storage account in which the OS VHD will be stored.
-c.
-If desired, under Resource Group, you can select the logical group in which to place the VM.
+- If desired, under Resource Group, you can select the logical group in which to place the VM.
 6. Select the Location to which to deploy.
-a.
-If you plan to develop the VHD on premises, the location does not matter as you will be uploading the image to Azure later.
+- If you plan to develop the VHD on premises, the location does not matter as you will be uploading the image to Azure later.
-b.
-If you plan to develop the image in Azure, consider using one of the US-based Microsoft Azure regions from the beginning.
+- If you plan to develop the image in Azure, consider using one of the US-based Microsoft Azure regions from the beginning.
 This will speed up the VHD copying process that Microsoft performs on your behalf when you submit your image for certification.
 7. Click Create.
 The VM will begin deploying.
 Within minutes, you will have a successful deployment and can begin to create the image for your SKU.

 **Develop your VHD in the cloud**